HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 - <span class="bg-success" markdown="1">The Access to the data is restricted and a specific authorization is needed (for example due to patient privacy concerns the data needs to be reviewed and/or filtered )</span><!-- new-content -->
 - The appropriateness of the request needs to be determined
 - The data needed is described in an unstructured or non-computable form.
 For example:
-  - the payor may not have knowledge of specific codes or identifiers to make a direct query
+  - the payor may not know specific codes or identifiers to make a direct query
-  - there is no way to describe the data in a structure format it is described in free text.
+  - there is no way to describe the data in a structured format it is described in free text.
 - A Direct Query is otherwise not feasible

-In most of these situations, there is human intervention (e.g., a provider or designated staff) needed to find the data, aggregate the data, filter the data and/or approve its release.
+In most of these situations, there is human intervention (e.g., a provider or designated staff) needed to find the data, aggregate the data, filter the data, and/or approve its release.
 In other use cases, mutually agreed upon data sets for specific purposes can already be requested and automatically fulfilled without human intervention.

 ### Benefits

 - Easy ability for Task recipient to say 'yes' or 'no', including providing a reason for refusal.
 - Allows linking the request to its associated outputs without creating a new resource
 - Can use polling or subscriptions to retrieve the results
-- As trust and infrastructure enabling direct queries evolve, enables a transition strategy towards direct queries to gather data of interest
+- As trust and infrastructure enable direct queries to evolve, enables a transition strategy toward direct queries to gather data of interest
 - Allows conveying the 'status' of a request in progress
    - Monitoring for status does not require a change in workflow from monitoring for final results - i.e. there is no increase in complexity for the receiver whether status updates occur or not
    - Note that fully automated processes typically will not have status updates.
 - Provides the ability to represent the Purpose of Use in the Task
 - Provides the ability to supply work queue hints to the Task recipient
-- Enables referencing the object that directly lead to the task - a particular claim for example
+- Enables referencing the object that directly leads to the task - a particular claim for example

 ### The Task Resource

-**For CDex Task based transactions the [CDex Task Data Request Profile] SHALL be used by the Data Consumer to solicit information from a system.** It represents *both* the data request and the returned data as follows:
+**For CDex Task-based transactions the [CDex Task Data Request Profile] SHALL be used by the Data Consumer to solicit information from a system.** It represents *both* the data request and the returned data as follows:

 1. `Task.input` represents the data request.
 The data request may be:
   - [FHIR RESTful Search syntax]